EDITORIAL | Space discovery is wondrous, but ...

 12 July 2022 - 20:01

 “We are going back almost to the beginning,” said Nasa administrator Bill Nelson on Tuesday at the unveiling of the first image from the James Webb space telescope.
-That’s back to beginning of the universe — a moment or so after the big bang — thirteen and a half billion years ago.
+That’s back to beginning of the universe — a moment or so after the big bang — 13,5-billion years ago.
 Long, long before our own planet Earth was formed and even longer before humans were so much as a twinkle in evolution’s eye...

 EDITORIAL | Space discovery is wondrous, but ...